fjl/go-couchdb/README.md

 This provides functionality similar to the original [couchapp](https://github.com/couchapp/couchapp) tool, namely compiling a filesystem directory into a JSON object and storing the object as a CouchDB design document.

+## package couchdeamon

+    import "github.com/fjl/go-couchdb/couchdaemon"

+This package contains some functions that help you write Go programs that run as a daemon started by CouchDB, e.g. fetching values from the CouchDB config.

 # Tests